 Remember, to simplify the process, some engagement strategies can be repeated on a number of occasions over the course of a year.

-At CB Benefits, we help our clients create an Annual Engagement Calendar, to ensure companies maintain their engagement.
+At Bigmore Benefits, we help our clients create an Annual Engagement Calendar, to ensure companies maintain their engagement.
 Having an outsourced partner can provide a fantastic resource as we can provide much of the leg work and also act as an accountability partner to ensure you stay on track.
 Below is an example of an annual Engagement Calendar:

 What value are you getting from your current Benefits Broker?